murilobnt/foxer/.github/comparison.md

 **Implementation 1** feels faster and easier to do.
 It works as it is, but it **would be a nightmare to maintain and expand**.

 **Implementation 2** feels the hardest.
 To carefully think what every class would contain and what should it be responsible to do was no easy task.
-I thought of making classes to act like the ones in the engine, but I gave up. **It would take a lot of time to implement and test everything to make it work**.
+I thought of making classes to act like the ones in the framework, but I gave up. **It would take a lot of time to implement and test everything to make it work**.

 **Implementation 3** feels the mixed experience.
-You have an engine with a lot of "work done" for you, but now you gotta learn how to use it.
+You have an framework with a lot of "work done" for you, but now you gotta learn how to use it.
 However, it pays off: **Everything is organized and simple to expand, and the programmer don't need to worry about controlling the game cycle**.

 ### Gists of the implementations